dpuelz/SDS385/Realized Kernel Project/README.md

 ## Raw High Frequency and Returns Data / Data pre-processing code

-Unfortunately, this raw data obtained from CRSP and the Trade-and-Quote database is proprietary.
+Unfortunately, the raw data obtained from CRSP and the Trade-and-Quote database is proprietary.
 The pre-processing R code and scripts are also proprietary.
 Please contact either of us if you wish to obtain the code and/or data.
 Our emails are david.puelz@utexas.edu and jared.fisher@utexas.edu.